jasminefifi/alx-system_engineering-devops/0x00-shell_basics/README.md

-Moves new file to directory
+Deletes new file in directory